-Hence, blending and juicing are not the same and cannot be used interchangeably.
-While both provide nutritional advantage, they are different in the composition of the juice.
+Hence, blending and juicing is not the same and cannot be used interchangeably.
+While both provide a nutritional advantage, they are different in the composition of the juice.
 Here are the advantages of juicing that make it a better choice over Food Processors and blenders.

 Easy To Digest Nutrients

 When you juice ingredients, you extract all the water and nutrients from them.
 Basically, what is left behind is high fiber concentration in the pulp.
 What this means is that the body will be taking in water and nutrients without much fiber.
-Less the fiber, quicker is the digestion process.
-This is because fiber takes a long time to digest and so its absence reduces the work load for the digestive system.
+This is because fiber takes a long time to digest and so its absence reduces the workload for the digestive system.

 More Ingredients Equals More Nutrients

 Blending might use fewer ingredients to make the same quantity but juicing requires more ingredients as it discards the fibrous parts.
 Think of it this way – with more ingredients, you get more nutrients minus the extra fiber.
 So, naturally, juicing provides a higher health benefit than blending.

 Not All Produce Can Be Blended But Most Can Be Juiced